 Newspapers across the country carried

 President Roosevelt asked for, and received, a Declaration of War.

 Sgt.
-Vince Reitmeyer - United States Army Cook
+Vincent J. Reitmeyer - United States Army Cook

 North Africa, Sicily and Italy

-to work for a local grocer.
-After a few years working with the professional
+cutter for a local grocer.
+After a few years working alongside a professional

 butcher, Vince had mastered the trade and had achieved quite a reputation